Mariatta/mariatta.github.io/content/pages/talk-chronology.rst

 Past meetups
 ============

+- `Code and Coffee Pop-Up Richmond`_, Feb 28, 2018 in Richmond.
+I will present a brand new talk: **Automating GitHub Workflow with Bots**.

 - Hour of Code, December 7, 2017.
 I will give a talk to the high school students of New Westminster Secondary School.
 I talked about